Cross-Correlating the Universe: The Gravitational Wave Background and Large-Scale Structure: Introduction

 Here we explore the correlation between GWB anisotropies and galaxy clustering.
-Recently, \cite{sah2024_imprints,sah2024} investigated how cross-correlations can provide unique insights on the cosmic evolution of SMBHBs.
-They forecast the detectability of the cross-correlation between upcoming galaxy surveys and future PTA measurements of the GWB.
-While they employ a theoretical evaluation of the signals, we perform a rigorous simulation-based analysis to not only include the effect of the discreteness of the SMBHB population, but also to investigate the significance of the cross-correlation measurement in a single data realization.
+Recently, refs.~\cite{sah2024_imprints,sah2024} investigated how cross-correlations can provide unique insights into the cosmic evolution of SMBHBs by forecasting the detectability of the cross-correlation between upcoming galaxy surveys and future PTA measurements of the GWB.
+While they employ a theoretical evaluation of the signals validated on simulations, we focus on a rigorous simulation-based analysis not only to include the effect of single loud sources and discreteness of the SMBHB population, but also to investigate the significance of the cross-correlation measurement in a single universe.
 We do this by simulating the GWB, using a mock galaxy catalog combined with a semi-analytical model of the SMBHB population.
 We then develop a general framework that leverages cross-correlations with LSS to assess how distinguishable GWB and SMBHB population models are from each other.
 We focus on distinguishing a GWB informed by LSS, and one generated from a uniform distribution of SMBHBs.
 We explore the impact of cosmic variance for the first time in this kind of study, by comparing results from individual simulated realizations to those averaged over many simulations.
 Taking cosmic variance into account is crucial because neglecting it can lead to an error in estimating how detectable the LSS imprint is on the GWB.

 A fully realistic anisotropy analysis requires modeling the response of each pulsar pair to the GWB, parametrizing the angular power distribution as a linear combination of basis functions, and inferring these parameters directly from the correlated timing residuals through a comprehensive Bayesian framework~\cite{alihaimoud2020, taylor2020, Ali_Ha_moud_2021, pol_taylor, konstandin2024impactcosmicvarianceptas, Grunthal_2024}.
 Such an end-to-end pipeline would naturally incorporate instrument-specific systematics, pulsar noise characteristics, and reconstruction uncertainties that affect the quality and fidelity of the resulting sky maps.
 However, in this work, we adopt a complementary approach: we assume that an anisotropic GWB map has already been successfully reconstructed through such methods.
 This optimistic setting enables us to examine the \textit{theoretical information content} of the cross-correlation signal, independently of the additional complications introduced by specific map-making algorithms.